apatsis/apatsis.github.io/_pages/outreach.md

   - image_path: assets/images/AFGS group photo1edit1.jpg
     alt: "AFGS"
     title: "Association of First-Generation Graduate Students"
-    excerpt: " I am a founding member and Vice President of a new student organization at the University of Minnesota that aims to provide a community for graduate students who identify as first-generation college students.
-Through social events and educational programming, we foster connections between first-gen scholars of different disciplines to celebrate and support these students."
+    excerpt: "I am a founding member of the Association of First-Generation Graduate Students (AFGS) at the University of Minnesota.
+Our student organization, which now has 109 members from 65 different programs across the university, provides a support system for graduate students who hold the first-gen identity.
+We hold community-building events to foster connections between first-generation graduate students and offer access to resources that help members navigate the hidden curriculum of academia.
+We also work closely with the UMN Graduate School's First-Gen Connect network to guide their programming and communicate the needs of first-gen graduate students.
+    "
     url: "/outreach/"
 ---